 The two front legs are made from these brackets with knurled screws.
 These allow for the leveling of the scale.

 The brass nuts and brackets are shown here after cleaning and polishing.

-The base and legs are reassembled and attached back to the wood frame.
+The base and legs are reassembled and the wood frame attached.

-The cam shaft and lift mechanism is then reattached.
-You can see the brass clamp I fabricated holding the repaired cast iron in place in the center of thebase.
+The cam shaft and lift mechanism are both reattached.
+You can see the brass clamp I fabricated holding the repaired cast iron in place in the center of the base.

 The front door slides up and down.
 This small brass handle is used to facilitate this.
 At right it has been cleaned and polished.
 Below it is attached to the door frame.

 With the outside frame and base completed, it is now time to move on to the mast and lifts that will ultimately support the balance section.

 The mast and lifts are made from brass that has been painted black.
 The small brass point on the base of the mast (left) is a pointer that is used to level the scale.
 A plumb bob dangled from the top of the mast is lined up with the pointer by adjusting the front leg heights.